mne-tools/mne-python/doc/source/python_reference.rst

 Reference
 =========

 This is the classes and functions reference of mne-python.
+Functions are grouped thematically.
+In addition, all File I/O functions are collected in a separate section.

 .. automodule:: mne
    :no-members: